 We will work closely with you and our health partners to ensure that you receive an integrated package of care and support that meets your needs.

 If we can't help you because your assessment shows you're not eligible for social care support, we will always tell you about other organisations that could help you.

 We will arrange a financial assessment to decide whether or not you will have to pay towards your care and support.
 How much you pay depends on your income and outgoings.
 The assessment will also take into account how much savings you have.
-This will also be affected by whether you receive a continuing health care package.

 If you have more than £23,250 in savings and capital, or more than £46.500 if you are assessed as a couple, you will have to pay the full cost of any support you require.
 You can still ask for an assessment of your care needs but you will not qualify for any funded support.